 Nothing's more frustrating than waiting on a long checkin line when you've spent the day just getting to the hotel.
 Luxury travelers hate to wait!

-Something can be learned from the Apple Store, which has no checkout line, but roving salespeople who do it all on iPads.
+Something can be learned from the Apple Store, which has no checkin or checkout line, but roving salespeople who do it all on iPads.

 Your luggage should take no more than 10 minutes to arrive in your room.